urbit/docs/docs/arvo/basic.md

 **Exercises**:

-Tweak your code to complete the following excercises.
+Tweak your code to complete the following exercises.

-There are a few runes and some syntax that we have yet to cover that you will need to complete the excercises below.
+There are a few runes and some syntax that we have yet to cover that you will need to complete the exercises below.
 For these, please refer to our cheatsheat at the bottom.

 1. Read and understand `++five` line by line.